 The “Magic Planet,” a 1.2-m-diameter globe of the Earth and the only one of its kind in Quebec, is just one of the exhibition’s attractions.
 Using satellite imaging, this interactive globe displays natural, meteorological and climatic phenomena.

 Throughout the exhibition, visitors will also see the short film NANUQ.
 This film presents the testimonies of High Arctic Inuit about the impact of climate change on their traditional way of life.
 The final part of the exhibition presents a portrait of citizens who have found creative ways of fighting climate change.

 “+1°C: What Difference Does It Make? sheds light on the science of climate change by making it accessible to the public,” explained Jean Langlais, director of the Biosphère.
 “We are inviting Canadians to get involved by taking action to mitigate the effects of climate change.”

-Forests cover one-third of the continental land masses, are home to 80% of the Earth’s terrestrial biodiversity, and provide a livelihood for 1.6 billion humans.
-Presented as part of the International Year of Forests, this outdoor exhibition of 40 over-sized photographs is above all a tribute to the beauty of forests and an invitation to become immersed in these rich and valuable areas.
+Forests cover one-third of the continental land masses.
+For they are home to 80% of the Earth’s terrestrial biodiversity.
+Also and provide a livelihood for 1.6 billion humans.
+Presented as part of the International Year of Forests.
+For this outdoor exhibition of 40 over-sized photographs is above all a tribute to the beauty of forests.
+Moreover it’s an invitation to become immersed in these rich and valuable areas.
 Woodland Escapes, presented free of charge until April 30, 2012, follows the path linking the Jean-Drapeau Metro station and the Biosphère.